Contiki review: A tour company for travelers ages to 18 to 35

 Contiki tours include transportation, accommodations, a guide, and some experiences and meals (Photo: Contiki)

-• Transportation: Contiki tours include all on-tour transportation, which can include air-conditioned motorcoaches (tour speak for nicer buses), minibus, or 4×4 vehicles.
-Depending on the itinerary, it might also include trains, cruises, ferries and any flights that happen during the tour.
+• Transportation: Contiki tours include all on-tour transportation, which can include air-conditioned motorcoaches (tour speak for nicer buses), minibuses, or 4×4 vehicles.
+Depending on the itinerary, it might also include trains, cruises, ferries, and any flights that happen during the tour.

-• Accommodations: Tours also include accommodations, which really span the spectrum and include hotels, hostels, boats, camp sites, jungle lodges, and the company’s 16th century French Chateau.
-Tours also include all transportation (including internal flights) during the tour.
+• Accommodations: Tours also include accommodations, which really span the spectrum and include hotels, hostels, boats, campsites, jungle lodges, and the company’s 16th century French chateau.

 • Guides: Your Tour Manager guide will get you safely from place to place, tell you interesting things, and generally make sure everything is working for everyone.
 Some tours also have local guides or guides specific to an attraction.